jinspark-lab/aws-edge-sample/README.md

 (7) Run your game

 - Access to the CloudFront domain with JWT.
 You can make proper token from [JWT.IO](https://jwt.io/) Default Secret Key is "LzdWGpAToQ1DqYuzHxE6YOqi7G3X2yvNBot9mCXfx5k".
 You can create your own token from it.
+If you use your own secret key, you should fix the code inside of CloudFront Function.
 (If you are preparing production workload, please consider how to manage Secret Key securely)
+(ex) xxx.cloudfront.net?jwt=To.Ke.n

 - When you access to the matchmaker, Click the "New Game!"
 Button.